10 Top Things To Do in North Tenerife

 There are trails for every level and most include picturesque, remote villages, coastline paths and interesting insights to volcanic activity.
 The deep ravines will definitely take your breath away.

-Here you can find a large selection of Hiking Paths… So put on these hiking boots and explore the great outdoors of Tenerife’s north!
+Here you can find a large selection of Hiking Paths… So put on those hiking boots and explore the great outdoors of Tenerife’s north!

 Photo by Tenerife Tourism